SunsetFi/stationeers-api-mod/README.md

 Gets a dictionary of possible logic types.

-### GET /api/stationpedia/things

-Gets a dictionary of all possible items, structures and things with properties.

-#### Body

-- `fileName` (string): The name of the file to save.

 # Compiling from source

 This mod can be compiled using the .net SDK tools.
 Visual studio will do nicely, but any text editor will do as long as the .net sdk is installed.

 ## Dependencies

 This mod makes use of both nuget dependencies, and takes dependencies on game files.
-For copyright reasons, the game files must be taken from your own game and cannot be redistributed.

-### Local dependencies

-This library uses nuget to install most local dependencies.
-You can get these dependencies by running `dotnet restore` in the source directory.

-As this mod references many game dlls, you need to give it copies of these dlls for it to compile properly.
-The project is set up to expect these in the `/externals` folder

-### Game dependencies

-Copy the following files from `Stationeers/rocketstation_Data/Managed` to a folder called `/externals` in the root of the source directory:

-- `Assembly-CSharp.dll`
-- `Assembly-CSharp-firstpass.dll`
-- `UnityEngine.dll`
-- `UnityEngine.CoreModule.dll`
-- `UnityEngine.UI.dll`
-- `com.unity.multiplayer-hlapi.Runtime.dll`

-Copy `BepInEx.dll` from your BepInEx install to the `/externals` folder.
+To properly work with this mod, the `GameDir` environment variable must be set to your stationeers game directory.
+Without this, the project will not build.
+You should set this env var in the terminal that launches VSCode or Visual Studio in order to get proper intellisense support.

 ## Compiling

 Assuming you have installed the .net sdk properly, the project can be built with `dotnet build` from the command line.

-# TODO

-- More endpoints
-  - Endpoints for derived from Things
-    - DynamicThing ( => Item)
-    - Structure ( => Device)
-  - Endpoint for transmitters (special class of ILogicable seperate from devices)
-  - Endpoint for fabricators / manufacturing
-    - Get recipes
-    - post recipe to facbicator
-- Test chat endpoint on dedicated servers
-- Strip colors from chat name.
-Probably still include them in message.
+The compiled output will be dropped into the BepInEx plugins directory under the StationeersWebApi folder.